 In relation to the internet, rethinking your furniture arrangements could help improve your connection in as little time as it takes to move a litter box.
 You want to place furniture in optimal positions throughout your home to create a highly-functional space for your network equipment.

 You can compare WiFi signals traveling in a similar way to sound.
-Moving in invisible waves, your signal can easily be interrupted by large objects like a leather couch in the middle of your living room.
+Your signal moves in invisible waves and can easily be interrupted by large objects like a leather couch in the middle of your living room.
 Luckily, you don’t have to ditch the furniture to up your internet performance.
 Repositioning your furniture against the wall or in places it won’t obstruct your router’s path are small changes that can make a big difference.

 Create a WiFi Password